ventz-lgtm/portfolio/UNITY.md

 The player movement system in this game is very smooth, the player traverses adjacent to the face of the tower they are on, the player can also seamlessly move around faces by simply jumping around the cube or entering teleporters.

 ### Night in Notwellit
 Night in Notwellit is the second game I worked on for my University group project module.
 Again, this game was developed in four and a half days with a team of four designers and two programmers.
-For this game I took on the task of creating the player controller, interactable items, holdable items, inventory system, UI & crafting mechanics, procedural detail scattering, in engine setup of various prefabs.
+For this game I took on the task of creating the player controller, interactable items, holdable items, inventory system, UI & crafting mechanics, procedural detail scattering, in engine setup of various prefabs, tooltips and objectives and enemy AI.

 ### Multiplayer Test
 Multiplayer test is a personal project I have recently been working on to improve my understanding of network structure used in Unity, and my ability to setup game mechanics such as weapons and player controllers which function over a network.
 This project was creating over a period of roughly a week.
 I also improved my understanding of animations, blend trees and IK techniques during working on this project.